-“When I met Donner, out of the four dogs I met, he was the one that stayed next to my side,” Henry said in a 2015 interview.
+“When I met Donner, out of the four dogs I met, he was the one that stayed next to my side,” Henry said in a 2015 interview (YouTube video).
 “I still have nightmares.
 I still have other problems, but to get back out in the public to do things like that, he’s helped tremendously.”

 “For me it’s a real good experience to be able to work with these dogs, being a combat veteran myself,” Fenton said.
 “I know the full effects of what it’s like just to want a companion dog.”

 Since 2014, the Brigadoon Dog program at Stafford Creek has graduated approximately 24 dogs, according to facility Public Information Officer Salina Brown.